open-mmlab/mmpose/docs/en/migration.md

 ]
 ```

-In a keypoint detection task, data will be transformed in the three scale spaces:
+In a keypoint detection task, data will be transformed among three scale spaces:

 - **Original Image Space**: the space where the images are stored.
 The sizes of different images are not necessarily the same

-- **Input Image Space**: the image space used for model training.
+- **Input Image Space**: the image space used for model input.
 All **images** and **annotations** will be transformed into this space, such as `256x256`, `256x192`, etc.

-- **Output Space**: the space used for model training, and also the scale space where model outputs are located, such as `64x64(Heatmap)`，`1x1(Regression)`, etc.
+- **Output Space**: the scale space where model outputs are located, such as `64x64(Heatmap)`，`1x1(Regression)`, etc. The supervision signal is also in this space during training

-Here is a diagram to show the workflow of data transformation in the three scale spaces:
+Here is a diagram to show the workflow of data transformation among the three scale spaces:

 ![migration-en](https://user-images.githubusercontent.com/13503330/187190213-cad87b5f-0a95-4f1f-b722-15896914ded4.png)